-Taping is probably the most tedious parts of painting but it’s also a necessary task to do.
-Before you start painting, make sure you tape off everything that you want taped (like window sills, baseboards, just below the ceiling, etc) so you can start painting every room right away.
+Taping is probably the most tedious part of the painting but it’s also a necessary task to do.
+Before you start painting, make sure you tape off everything that you want taping (like window sills, baseboards, just below the ceiling, etc) so you can start painting every room right away.

 Lay down the tarp